Act for Adjustment of Functions and Organizations of the Executive Yuan

 When an incumbent civil servant who passed civil service examinations has been transferred or assigned to an agency other than the competent agency and subordinate agencies that he/she was originally assigned or appointed to, or the agency that he/she may originally be assigned to, or the agency and subordinate agencies that originally applied for conducting the examination, the incumbent civil servant may be exempt from the restrictions on reassignment specified in the Civil Service Examination Act, the Civil Service Employment Act, and other regulations governing civil service examinations.

-The subsequent reassignment of a civil servant specified in the preceding two Paragraphs should limit to a capacity related to the agency that he/she may originally be assigned to, or the agency and subordinate agencies that originally applied for conducting the examination, or the competent agency and subordinate agencies that he/she was originally assigned or appointed to.
+The subsequent reassignment of a civil servant specified in the preceding two paragraphs should limit to a capacity related to the agency that he/she may originally be assigned to, or the agency and subordinate agencies that originally applied for conducting the examination, or the competent agency and subordinate agencies that he/she was originally assigned or appointed to.

 If term of reassignment is limited according to the Civil Service Examinations Act, the civil servant may be reassigned to another agency after the expiration of the limited term of reassignment.